wp-plugins/microblog-poster/readme.txt

     For App website you can put http://localhost

-    2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App Key and App Secret*.
+    2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App key and App secret*.

     3. Not finished yet, you need the second pair of credentials.
     On 'My Plurk apps' page this time Click on 'test console' button.